 Our Total USA Costs

 We thought America was great value for money; food, transport and activity costs were very reasonably priced and although accommodation can be expensive, we avoided high prices by using Airbnb.
 The table below shows the final amount we spent in the USA over 87 days, which came to a total of £6,993.10 for two people, or £80.38 per day.
 We’ve excluded the £893 price of our flights to and from the USA from these costs, but if you add them on, our per day total comes out at £90.64 and our total costs rise to £7,886.10.
+So, how much does it cost to travel America?
+Quite a lot!
+Is it worth it?
+Oh yeah!
+We loved our trip and often talk about returning, although next time we’ll probably check out the west coast.

 |Expense||Cost||Per Person||Per Day||Per Month|